Last updated: 7th January 2022

 We paid for a stay at the Borei Angkor which was a fabulous 5 star hotel and spa resort, we couldn’t fault anything, in fact the hospitality was the best we’ve ever experienced in all of our Asia trips.
 If you’re visiting in November like we did, then a hotel pool is essential and a welcome escape from the heat and humidity, especially after a hard day of temple sightseeing!

 Phil and Garth’s Top 5 Siem Reap Tips

 - Tip #1: Buying souvenirs? haggling is always expected, so don’t settle for the first price offered.

 - Tip #2: For responsible tourism try a meal at charity run restaurants like Haven.

 - Tip #3: Remember water is unsafe, don’t use those fishy foot spas as they’re not hygienic.

 - Tip #4: Even though the official currency is Cambodian Riel, US Dollars is what tourists should use.

 - Tip #5: Got more time?
 See the spectacular floating villages at Tonle Sap Lake.

 How We Did It

-- We paid for a tour of Cambodia (Vietnam & Cambodia Uncovered) with Inside Asia Tours.
+- We paid for an escorted tour of Cambodia (Vietnam & Cambodia Uncovered) with Inside Asia Tours.